rancher/rke2/docs/security/hardening_guide.md

 sysctl -p /usr/local/share/rke2/rke2-cis-sysctl.conf
 ```

+Please perform this step only on fresh installations, before actually using RKE2 to deploy Kubernetes.
+Many
+Kubernetes components, including CNI plugins, are setting up their own sysctls.
+Restarting the
+`systemd-sysctl` service on a running Kubernetes cluster can result in unexpected side-effects.

 #### Create the etcd user
 On some Linux distributions, the `useradd` command will not create a group.
 The `-U` flag is included below to account for that.
 This flag tells `useradd` to create a group with the same name as the user.